wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

-5.2.  new Extended Error Code EDNS Option
+5.2.
+New Extended Error Code EDNS Option

    This document defines a new double-index IANA registry table, where the first index value is the RCODE value and the second index value